Joerg-Schultz/PythonKurs/content.md

 ### Python Course
 File -> Learn and Teach -> Browse Courses -> Marketplace -> Introduction to Python

-If you don't see the green triangle, you have to 'Add Configuration...'

 ## Variables
 ### Numbers